 - The decedent died without a will.

-- The decedent left less than $75,000 in property (not including homestead property and exempt property).
+- The decedent left no more than $75,000 in property (not including homestead property, exempt property, and other non-probate property).

-- There is no pending application for appointment of a personal representative and no personal representative has been appointed by a court.
+There is no pending application for the appointment of a personal representative, and no court has appointed a personal representative.

 A homestead is a place lived in and owned by an individual (not a company) and includes a: